On the Nature of the Fundamental Plasma Excitation in a Plasmonic Crystal

 To gain some feeling about the strength of the radiative decay in our system, we used the simplest expression for the linewidth of the plasmon resonance in 2DES~\cite{Mikhailov:1996, Mikhailov:2004}:

 This expression provides an estimate of the maximum radiative decay rate that we can expect for our plasmonic crystal, $\Delta \nu_{\rm rad} = \Gamma_{\rm rad}/2 \pi = 65$~GHz.
-The experimental data shown in Fig.~\ref{5} provides the radiative damping of $\Delta \nu_{\rm rad} = 60$~GHz for the filling factor of $f=0.82$.
+As illustrated Fig.~\ref{5}, the experimental data demonstrate an increase in radiative damping with an increase in filling factor $f$.
+The range of values extends from $60$~GHz ($f=0.13$) to a maximum of $120$~GHz for a filling factor of $f=0.83$.
 Therefore, the gate grating performs as an efficient radiative antenna.

-In conclusion, we have investigated the plasma excitations in the terahertz transmission of the plasmonic crystal made from 2DES in the AlGaAs/GaAs semiconductor heterostructure with periodic metal grating deposited on the surface.
-Experiments have demonstrated that the plasmonic crystal supports only a single fundamental plasma mode with wave vector $q=2 \pi/p$, which evolves from an unscreened state in a narrow-gate configuration to a screened state for wide gates.
-We find that the linewidth of the plasmon is determined by both the single-particle scattering and the radiative damping.
-An analytical approach has been developed which managed to accurately describe the fundamental plasma state in the plasmonic crystal.
+In conclusion, we have investigated the plasma excitations in the terahertz transmission of the plasmonic crystal made from 2DES in the AlGaAs/GaAs semiconductor heterostructure with a periodic metal grating deposited on the surface.
+Experiments have demonstrated that the plasmonic crystal supports a series of plasmon modes, which evolve from an unscreened state in a narrow-gate configuration to a screened state for wide gates.
+An analytical approach has been developed that has managed to accurately describe the fundamental plasma state in the plasmonic crystal.
+It has been established that plasmons in a plasmonic crystal have a delocalized superlattice nature, being the combination of both screened and unscreened plasmons.
+Moreover, they consist of a superposition of multiple harmonics with wave vectors $q_k=2\pi k/p$ ($k=1,2, 3 \ldots$).
 The obtained results establish a scientific foundation for engineering new plasmonic terahertz devices.